AbhishekBishoyi/XGBoost-to-SQL/README.md

 # Convert trained XGBoost model to SQL

 This tool enables in-database scoring of XGBoost model build in R. To use this function, call `fun_xgboost_to_sql()` and pass the trained XGBoost model, name of the ouput SQL file, name of the input database table, and name of the unique key of that table.
+Output of the function is a SQL script.

 ### Prerequisites